-As of December 31, 2018, the Company's financial assets valued based on Level 1 inputs consisted of cash and cash equivalents in a U.S. government money market fund and its financial assets valued based on Level 2 inputs consisted of high-grade corporate debt securities, including commercial paper.
-During the year ended December 31, 2018, the Company did not have any transfers of financial assets between Levels 1 and 2.
+As of December 31, 2019 and 2018, the Company had financial assets valued based on Level 1 inputs consisting of cash and cash equivalents in a U.S. government money market fund, and had financial assets based on Level 2 inputs consisting of high-grade debt securities, including commercial paper.
+During the year ended December 31, 2019 and 2018, the Company did not have any transfers of financial assets between Levels 1 and 2.

-As of December 31, 2018, the Company's financial liability that was recorded at fair value consisted of the PIPE Warrant liability.
+As of December 31, 2019 and 2018, the Company's financial liability that was recorded at fair value consisted of the PIPE Warrant liability.

-The fair value of the Company's loans payable at December 31, 2018 approximates its carrying value, computed pursuant to a discounted cash flow technique using a market interest rate and is considered a Level 3 fair value measurement.
+The fair value of the Company's loans payable at December 31, 2019 and 2018 approximates its carrying value, computed pursuant to a discounted cash flow technique using a market interest rate and is considered a Level 3 fair value measurement.
 The effective interest rate, which reflects the current market rate, considers the fair value of the warrants issued in connection with the loan, loan issuance costs and the deferred financing charge.

-The following table summarizes the assets and liabilities measured at fair value on a recurring basis at December 31, 2018 and December 31, 2017:
+The following table summarizes the assets and liabilities measured at fair value on a recurring basis at December 31, 2019 and December 31, 2018: